 Problems With Wires

 Wires will be another of your problems if you are undergoing orthodontic treatment with braces.
-Wires are what keeps the pressure on your teeth while they move into the desired position.
+Wires are what keep the pressure on your teeth while they move into the desired position.
 Wires, however, can snap, or they can stick out of the bracket if kept too long.

 When this happens, the wire can poke the inside of the cheek, causing sores or general discomfort.
 Luckily, for these issues, you can use a pair of household tweezers to bend the extra length of wire, moving it away from the inside of your cheek.